badscrew/activator/README.md

 __Attention: this project is a work in progress, unfinished at this time__

+## License

+This project with its sources is lincensed to you under __"CERN Open Hardware Licence Version 2 - Permissive"__.

+It allows you to take my code, relicense it and use it without any obligation to distribute the sources when you ship a product.

 ## Introduction

 This circuit allows for impedance matching between instruments with passive pickups and amplifiers (also sound cards, mixing boards,...) that only have low impedance inputs.